beraborrow/package/packages/contracts/test-report.md

     ✓ liquidate(): Given the same price and no other trove changes, complete Pool offsets restore the TCR to its value prior to the defaulters opening troves (2590ms)
-    ✓ liquidate(): Pool offsets increase the TCR (6140ms) ✓ liquidate(): a pure redistribution reduces the TCR only as a result of compensation (2570ms) ✓ liquidate(): does not affect the SP deposit or ETH gain when called on an SP depositor's address that has no trove (964ms)
+    ✓ liquidate(): Pool offsets increase the TCR (6140ms) ✓ liquidate(): a pure redistribution reduces the TCR only as a result of compensation (2570ms) ✓ liquidate(): does not affect the SP deposit or iBGT gain when called on an SP depositor's address that has no trove (964ms)
-    ✓ liquidate(): does not liquidate a SP depositor's trove with ICR > 110%, and does not affect their SP deposit or ETH gain (892ms)
+    ✓ liquidate(): does not liquidate a SP depositor's trove with ICR > 110%, and does not affect their SP deposit or iBGT gain (892ms)
-    ✓ liquidate(): liquidates a SP depositor's trove with ICR < 110%, and the liquidation correctly impacts their SP deposit and ETH gain (1141ms)
+    ✓ liquidate(): liquidates a SP depositor's trove with ICR < 110%, and the liquidation correctly impacts their SP deposit and iBGT gain (1141ms)
     ✓ liquidate(): does not alter the liquidated user's token balance (1104ms) ✓ liquidate(): liquidates based on entire/collateral debt (including pending rewards), not raw collateral/debt (1573ms) ✓ liquidate(): when SP > 0, triggers POLLEN reward event - increases the sum G (1081ms)